Behaviour and consequences

 Keep consequences short

-For example, if you turn off the television for 10 minutes because children are fighting over it, they quickly get another opportunity to solve the problem in a different way.
-If it’s turned off for the rest of the day, there are no more opportunities that day for them to learn to manage the situation differently.
+Keeping it short means your child doesn’t have to wait long before showing you that they can behave well.
+For example, if you turn off the TV for 10 minutes because children are fighting over the remote control, they quickly get another opportunity to solve the problem in a different way.

-And a long consequence can end up being worse for you than for your child – for example, a child deprived of her bike for a week is likely to get bored and cranky!
+Also, a long consequence can end up being worse for you than for your child.
+For example, a child deprived of their bike for a week is likely to get bored and cranky!

-When you do need to follow through with a consequence, it will work better if the consequence happens as soon as possible after the behaviour.
+When you do need to use a consequence and you’ve warned your child, it’s best if the consequence happens as soon as possible after the behaviour.